CartoDB/cartoframes/docs/developer-center/new-guides/quickstart.md

 Done!
-Now that the stores are geocoded, you will notice a new column called `geometry` has been added.
+Now that the stores are geocoded, you will notice a new column named `geometry` has been added.
 This column stores the geographic location of each store and it's used to plot each location on the map.

-You can quickly visualize your geocoded dataframes using the Map and Layer classes.
-Check the [visualization guide]() to know all the visualization possibilities.
+You can quickly visualize your geocoded dataframe using the Map and Layer classes.
+Check out the [visualization guide]() to learn more about the visualization capabilities inside of CARTOframes.

 ```python